Things I wish I could’ve done differently when I started learning Chinese

 “Honestly, I should have focused more on pronunciation at the start, but I didn’t really have any money at the time to hire a professional teacher and (very obviously) was not able to figure it out on my own.
 Leading to me later having to fix some pronunciation issues.”

-When you can converse about some basic daily topics with Chinese people, you may find that they seem to understand all you want to say, even though your pronunciation may not be correct.
-Is pronunciation so important?
-Do tones matter?
-The answer is definitely positive.
-The daily topics are limited, such as the weather, the time, simple greetings, food, holidays, home countries, etc. For these basic casual chats, native speakers can easily figure out what you want to say.
-And it might make you feel like “I’m good enough.”
-The truth is, if you want to go any deeper or more complex in your conversations, they might get lost in your speaking.
+When you reach the point that you can hold a basic conversation in Chinese, you may find that native Chinese speakers have no problem understanding you, even though your pronunciation may not be correct.
+Is pronunciation even important?
+Do tones actually matter?
+The answer is definitely yes.
+When conversations are limited to daily topics, such as the weather, food, holidays, or daily life, native speakers can easily puzzle out what you’re trying to say.
+It may even give you a false sense of confidence that your pronunciation is “good enough” so you don’t need to work on it.
+The truth is, if you want to go any deeper or more complex in your conversations, they might get lost.

-At some point when you look back, you just recall that “z/c/s”, “zh/ch/sh” or “j/q/x” really can make big differences in speaking.
-The four tones and the light tone can easily twist your meanings without noticing.
-The acquisition of pronunciation is a process of constant intensified practice in speaking and listening.
+At some point when you look back, you can recall that “z/c/s”, “zh/ch/sh” or “j/q/x” really can make a big difference in speaking.
+The four tones and the light tone can easily twist your meaning without you noticing.
+Mastery of pronunciation is a process of constant intensified practice in both speaking and listening.
 There is a phenomenon called fossilization in linguistics.
-When you get used to the wrong pronunciation, it is very hard to correct, or you need to make a hundred times the effort to alter them.
-In most cases, learners get discouraged and feel frustrated when confronted with misunderstanding and confusing faces.
+When you get used to the wrong pronunciation, it is very hard to correct, or it will take a hundred times the effort to alter it.
+In many cases, learners get discouraged and feel frustrated when confronted with misunderstandings and confused faces.
 Then they don’t want to continue anymore.
-After all, just a few of us have the courage and patience to start all over again.
-So, don’t mess around with your beginning pronunciation practice.
+After all,few of us have the courage and patience to start all over again.
+So, don’t mess around when it comes to your beginning pronunciation practice.

 So, if you can have a real tutor to coach your pronunciation from the beginning, that would be perfect.
 You are walking on the shortest path.
 But, if you don’t have the time or money for it, don’t worry.
 There are many great fundamental pronunciation video courses and drills online.
 You can learn by yourself at first.
-Watch and practice them again and again.
-When you are done halfway or the whole way, book a session with a professional Chinese teacher to analyze your pronunciation and give you suggestions for improvement.
+Watch and practice along with them again and again.
+After you’ve spent a good amount of time practicing on your own, book a session with a professional Chinese teacher to analyze your pronunciation and give you suggestions for improvement.
 You will know what your weaknesses are and how to strengthen them.

-Just remember, the later you start, the more effort you need to make.
+Just remember, the later you start, the more effort you’ll need to make.

 Related reading: